stelmachowicz/model_server/demos/README.md

 | Demo | Description |
 |---|---|
 |[Image Classification](image_classification/go)|Run prediction on a JPEG image using image classification model via gRPC API.|

+## Additional demos

+- [dynamic batch size with a demuliplexer](../docs/dynamic_bs_demultiplexer.md) - create a simple pipeline that splits data of any batch size and performs inference on each element in the batch separately.

+- [dynamic batch size with automatic model reloading](../docs/dynamic_bs_auto_reload.md) - configure the model server to reload the model every time it receives a request with batch size other than what is currently set.

+- [dynamic shape with automatic model reloading](../docs/dynamic_shape_auto_reload.md) - configure the model server to reload a model every time the model receives a request with data in a shape other than what is currently set.

+- [dynamic input shape with a custom node](../docs/dynamic_shape_custom_node.md) - create a simple pipeline by pairing a model with a custom node that performs data preprocessing and provides the model with data in an acceptable shape.

+- [dynamic input shape with binary input format](../docs/dynamic_shape_binary_inputs.md) - send data in binary format (i.e. JPEG or PNG encoded), so the model server adjusts the input on data decoding.